Ceftriaxone Viatris (Ceftriaxone Sodium)

 Used For

-Treating bacterial infections in different parts of the body
+Treating bacterial infections in various body parts

 How Taken